The 11 Best Horror Movies to Stream on Amazon Prime Right Now

-Streaming services offer a wide variety of movies, but for October, nothing else but some horror will do.
-If you’ve gotten your fill of spooky content from Netflix, check out these eight films currently available on Amazon Prime that are guaranteed to send a chill down your spine.
+Streaming services offer a wide variety of movies, but sometimes, nothing else but horror will do.
+If you’ve gotten your fill of spooky content from Netflix, check out these 11 films currently available on Amazon Prime that are guaranteed to send a chill down your spine.

 1. Hereditary (2018)